noseglasses/papageno/README.md

 for the next event to arrive and then resumes matching based on the new event and all the recent events that are still in the event buffer.

-During the search for suitable child tokens to continue event matching, the following tokens are excluded:
+During the search for suitable child tokens, the following tokens are excluded:

 - invalid tokens (those that do not match)